The best sales to shop today: Ulta, Nike, Dyson and more | CNN Underscored

 - Take an extra 40% off sale items from Reebok with code REFRESH.

-- Both of our picks for best external hard drive are on sale today: The WD 500GB My Passport SSD External Portable Solid State Drive is back down to its lowest price ever at Amazon, while the Sandisk 1TB External USB-C NVMe Portable Solid State Drive is $90 off at Best Buy.
+- Both of our picks for best external hard drive are on sale today: The WD 500GB My Passport External Portable Solid-State Drive (SSD) is back down to its lowest price ever at Amazon, while the Sandisk 1TB External USB-C NVMe Portable SSD is $90 off at Best Buy.

 - Apple’s own MagSafe Charger is down to $29.85 — the lowest price we’ve seen — at Amazon.